 The possibilities are limitless and are an excellent feature for some of us that are technically glued to our screen.
 But you can always turn off the cloud feature and get on with your gaming.
 The primary aim is for you to have as much fun as possible; it’s up to you.

 One disadvantage of the X50’s cloud-connected feature is that it doesn’t have internal memory.
 So whenever your system is in the process of booting, the keyboard will display a default red color until it is synchronized with the Das Q keyboard software on your computer.
-You can have a wonderful gaming experience when playing computer games sitting on a gaming chair & you got a perfect gaming desk.
+You can have a wonderful gaming experience while playing computer games sitting on a gaming chair & let your phone charged wirelessly.

 So when you take all of the Das keyboard X50’s features into consideration, you’ll find out that at the end of the day you’ve got a keyboard that’s straight out of a sci-fi movie, it’s definitely worth the purchase.